opethef10/PySplendor/README.md

 ![](screenshot.png)

 ## Game Actions
-Inside this command line game, you can perform 7 different actions:
+Inside this command line game, you can perform 6 different actions:
-* take gems, reserve card, purchase card, purchase hand card, set AI sleep setting, quit, see help.
+* take gems, reserve card, purchase card, set AI sleep setting, quit, see help.

 Whenever a prompt asks you to type an input, type one of these actions.